Daniel595/Jetson_nano_face_recognition/README.md

 ## Tests

-classification - OK if every class has about the same amount of images.
-If I put more images to one class (like every class 5 and one class 20) it always predicts this class.
-TODO: ML-basics - doing a common failure?
+Every class should have the same amount of images.
+If I put more images to one class (like every class 5 and one class 20) it always predicts this class. (wanna check SVM-basics - can i prevent this failure?)

 ## Speed